yoshiodeveloper/magicnumber/README.md

 ## Running with Docker

-Build the image.
+This is the easiest way to see the program running.
+First build the image.

 ```bash
 docker build -t yoshiodeveloper/magicnumber .
 ```

-Now you can run the *CLI* of magicnumber module (bin/calcmagicnumber.py) passing the array as double quoted string.
+Now you can run the *CLI* of magic number module (bin/calcmagicnumber.py) passing the array as double quoted string.
 This array must be a valid JSON.

 ```bash
 docker run -t --rm yoshiodeveloper/magicnumber -s "[[1,3], [50, 10982]]"